Home » Blog » How to Plan a Budget Ooty Trip with Family: Expert Hacks for an Affordable Vacation

 Ooty Lake

-Ooty Lake, a must-see in Ooty, is an artificial lake created over 200 years ago by damming water from streams through the mountains.
+A must-see in Ooty, Ooty Lake is an artificial lake created over 200 years ago by damming water from streams through the mountains.
 The lake and the tourism facilities surrounding it offer a great deal for you to spend a couple of hours here.
 Here you can have different types of boating experiences, such as paddle boating, rowing, and motor boating.

-Ooty Lake also has an in-house amusement park with games and activities.
-You can also take a horse ride here.
+The park adjoining the lake also has an in-house amusement park with games and activities.
+When we visited Ooty Lake, we had the most fun paddle boating as a family.
+There is also a place in the Ooty Lake park where you can go horse-riding.
 The garden and the many eateries in the vicinity offers a great place to relax and chill with your dear ones.

-Ashley’s Tip: While there are many boating spots in Ooty, Ooty Lake is the cheapest among them.
+We found several boating spots in Ooty, but Ooty Lake offers the cheapest rates.

 Thread Garden